Recognition of prior learning: History

 In 2015 the Canadian Association for Prior Learning Assessment (CAPLA) released guidelines for the Recognition of Prior Learning that serve to guide and enhance the assessment of learning through RPL across contexts, contribute to organizational effectiveness, and promote labour force development.
 Informed by stakeholders, Quality Assurance for the Recognition of Prior Learning in Canada enhances understanding of Quality Assurance issues and good practice.
 “The manual benefits anyone working with, or on behalf of, applicants, candidates, clients, learners, or any individuals who seek: employment, professional licensure, trade certification, career coaching or counselling, job promotion or change, professional development, academic access, or advanced standing.”

+In Ireland, RPL is linked to access, transfer and progression in further and higher education.
+Under the Qualifications and Quality Assurance (Education and Training) Act 2012, provider procedures for access, transfer and progression must include credit accumulation, credit transfer, and the identification and formal assessment of knowledge, skills or competence previously acquired by learners.
+Quality and Qualifications Ireland describes RPL as a process by which prior learning is formally identified, assessed and acknowledged.
+The National RPL in Higher Education Project, funded under the Higher Education Authority's Human Capital Initiative and co-sponsored by the Technological Higher Education Association and the Irish Universities Association, worked across 14 partner higher education institutions to embed and streamline RPL, support staff, and develop employer partnerships.